 Policymakers should support innovation and balance investments in new infrastructure with the need to maintain existing infrastructure.

-Policymakers should use funding mechanisms aligned with AARP’s Taxation Principles, Livable Communities Principles, Transportation Principles, and Goals for livable communities funding.
+Policymakers should use funding mechanisms aligned with AARP’s Taxation Principles, Livable Communities Principles, Transportation Principles, and Goals for livable communities funding policy.
 When regressive funding mechanisms such as user fees are used, people with low incomes should receive as much benefit as what they pay.
 Policymakers should evaluate who will bear the costs and realize the benefits.
 They should also take into consideration the financial burden on people in rural areas.
 Any incentives offered by either the private or public sectors should be equitable.
-State and local governments may also use tax credits, bond proceeds, and redevelopment funds to increase housing options for people with low incomes.
+State and local governments may also use, as appropriate, tax credits, bond proceeds, tax increment financing, and redevelopment funds to finance livable communities projects, including expanding housing options for people with low and moderate incomes.

 Industry should pay its fair share in funding livable communities projects.
 For example, developers should bear the cost of infrastructure improvements needed to support new housing developments and should create affordable housing units in addition to market-rate housing (see also Data Privacy).